Learn the signs, symptoms and causes of OCPD and how getting help can reduce the negative impacts of this personality disorder.

 Obsessive-compulsive personality disorder (OCPD) is a mental health condition that influences a person’s thoughts, feelings and behaviors, and disrupts the lives of those around them.
 Although the condition may not be as well-known as obsessive-compulsive disorder (OCD), OCPD is much more common.
-It is one most common disorders with as many as 7.9 percent of the population having the condition.
+It is one most common disorders, affecting nearly 8 percent of the US population.

 Because it is not well-known, many people do not realize they or their loved one has the disorder.
 Since people may not be as familiar with OCPD as other conditions, it is necessary to recognize the symptoms and signs of the condition to receive the proper diagnosis and treatment.

 OCPD is a personality disorder, meaning it produces a long-term effect on an individual’s experiences and behaviors.
 Personality disorders also:

 - Affect many aspects of a person’s life

 - Usually begin during adolescence or early adulthood

 - Create distress and significant life impairment